World of Warcraft: Ongoing gameplay

 World of Warcraft contains a variety of mechanisms for player versus player (PvP) play.
-Players on player versus environment (PvE) servers can opt to "flag" themselves, making themselves attackable to players of the opposite faction.
+Players on player versus environment (PvE) servers can opt to toggle "War Mode" themselves, making themselves attackable to players of the opposite faction.
 Depending on the mode of the realm, PvP combat between members of opposing factions is possible at almost any time or location in the game world—the only exception being the starting zones, where the PvP "flag" must be enabled by the player wishing to fight against players of the opposite faction.
 PvE (called normal or RP) servers, by contrast, allow a player to choose whether or not to engage in combat against other players.
 On both server types, there are special areas of the world where free-for-all combat is permitted.
 Battlegrounds, for example, are similar to dungeons: only a set number of characters can enter a single battleground, but additional copies of the battleground can be made to accommodate additional players.
 Each battleground has a set objective, such as capturing a flag or defeating an opposing general, that must be completed to win the battleground.
 Competing in battlegrounds rewards the character with tokens and honor points that can be used to buy armor, weapons, and other general items that can aid a player in many areas of the game.
 Winning a battleground awards more honor and tokens than losing.
 In addition, players also earn honor when they or nearby teammates kill players in a battleground.